 The bad news is that quality dentures can be too expensive for many people who need them.
 The good news is that there are a plethora of charitable organizations and federally-funded programs that give people in need access to free or affordable partial dentures and other dental work as well.
-To find out more about your options, read our full guide to free and cheaper dentures or our article on dental financing.
+To find out more about your options, read our full guide to free dentures or our article on dental financing.

 If you have missing teeth, it's important to get them replaced, and not just for aesthetic reasons but for your health as well.
 If you go a long time without replacing your teeth, your jaw bone can begin to deteriorate and your other teeth might move into the empty space left by your missing tooth.
 Dentures can't do much for bone loss (you'll need implants for that) but they can stop your other teeth from moving into the empty space, and they can help keep your facial muscles from sinking inwards.

 You'll also have an easier time chewing and eating a wide variety of nutritious foods, and talking will be easier too.
 Not to mention you'll get to leave behind any self-consciousness you may experience as a result of having gaps in your smile.

 So, we hope this article has filled you in on what exactly a partial denture is, and how much you might have to pay, so you can make the best decision for your oral health.